Description

 Risk and Exploitability

-No CVSS score is provided, but the kernel‑level use‑after‑free is high severity.
-The EPSS score is not available and the vulnerability is not included in the CISA KEV catalog.
+The CVSS score of 8.8 indicates high severity.
+The EPSS score is < 1%, and the vulnerability is not listed in the CISA KEV catalog.
 The attack vector likely requires a Bluetooth SSP client that can send a passkey event, so the attacker needs physical proximity or the ability to pair with the target device.

 Remediation